Rehabilitation on Sunnaas Hospital

 - Continue with my good structure that I have, which I have got confirmed to be sensible.
 So I can focus and use my energy to things that I need to do, shopping, cleaning, training be sosial, explore new opportunities for a more meaningful everyday life.

-I take with me knowledge, knowledge about how damage to the brain affects the cognitive functions that I need to be able to function at work, at home and in social situations.
+I take with me knowledge, knowledge about how damage to the brain affects the cognitive functions that I need, to be able to function at work, at home and in social situations.

-I have gained an understanding of my own situation, which makes it easier for me to adapt my everyday life to the new me, gained an understanding which makes it easier to inform others about my situation.
+I have gained an understanding of my own situation, which makes it easier for me to adapt my everyday life to the new me, an understanding which makes it easier to inform others about my situation.

-I have learned that I have to change my expectations of myself, learn and accept the new me, and when one door closes, another one opens.
+I have learned that I have to change my expectations of myself, learn and accept the new me, and when one door closes, another opens.

 I'm ready to fly, again!